Screenings to detect cancer early and personalized treatment plans for after a diagnosis

 MRI-guided needle biopsy – If a lesion is found which is detectable only by MRI, we may perform a MRI-guided biopsy to sample the tissue.

 The leading risk factor contributing to a woman's likelihood of developing breast cancer is her age.
 Other risk factors include:

 - Family or personal history of breast cancer

 - Diet and obesity

 - Lifestyle habits

-Your care team can identify your risk factors so you take the right actions to help reduce your risk.
+Your care team will help you identify the relevant risk factors so you take action to reduce your risk.

 The most common warning sign of breast cancer is a lump or mass in the breast or under the arm.
 Some other signs to be aware of include: